 Why is knowing the difference important?

 As businesses need exposure to draw customers, advertising is automatically pursued by them.
 However, what is sometimes missed, especially when advertising is confused as the only style of marketing, is that every company should be using marketing and advertising together in the form of a marketing plan.
-This allows a company to refer to its business goals and from those goals, select marketing tools that will most efficiently promote their business (including but not limited to advertising).
+This allows a company to refer to its business goals and from those goals, select marketing tools that will most efficiently promote its business (including but not limited to advertising).
 If these activities can be harmoniously implemented, then a business can maximise its chances in creating market leads and reaching its target audiences.

 For more insight on why or how a company should use a mix of tools to achieve marketing objectives, you should visit our earlier blog on marketing plans and why every business should have one.
 But for now, the most important thing to understand is advertising is only one slice of the marketing pie and not the only process to be used to effectively promote a business.